 Sarah Arnold, Founder & CEO - You won’t find another human more invested in reading than this woman!
 When Sarah says SpellRead works, you can believe her, she was a student herself.
 Sarah began the SpellRead program as a Bishops University Alumni.
 Despite being a high-achieving French Immersion student, Sarah felt she 'missed the day in class when the students all learned how to read well'.
 In spite of her success as a student Sarah always struggled with efficient reading, until she met Dr. Kay MacPhee, her would-be SpellRead teacher.
 SpellRead unlocked untapped potential in Sarah and inspired her future to become the entrepreneur she is now.
 Today, Sarah is driven to ensure all students in Canada receive the foundational skills required to read, but more importantly, to read efficiently.
 Sarah has supported literacy initiatives in the United States, China, Europe, and Atlantic Canada and has no intentions of stopping there.
 When Sarah isn’t hustling to bridge the reading gap, she is raising her own reader, Ms. Anna.
 Check Anna out on CTV Morning Live achieving, what we like to call, Super Sonic Sublexical Automaticity ... we're still working on our Super Hero character!

-Eryn Steele, Partner & COO - Eryn, our Chief Operations Officer, began on her path to Halifax Learning as a SpellRead Instructor in 2000.
+Eryn Steele, Partner & COO - Eryn, our Chief Operations Officer, began on her path to Halifax Learning in 2000.
 Since that time, Eryn has had an impact on all facets of the program.
 From delivery, development, training, and implementation, Eryn has been an advocate for evidence-based literacy programs from her first day of training.
 Eryn has facilitated the implementation of SpellRead to over 800 students at 6 public schools in Florida.
 Eryn was the Regional Director in New Brunswick for three years and then moved back to Halifax in 2006 to join Canadian Learning FoundatioNS.
 Eryn is a devoted Mom, equally passionate about her babies and fur-babies.
 Eryn has had the opportunity to live, work and travel all over the world, attended universities on both coasts of Canada and feels blessed to have experienced so many cultures and communities.
 Eryn is passionate about community development and ensuring all members of those communities are enabled to reach their full potential.
 This passion has propelled her to become the COO of CLF and we couldn't be happier to have her!

 Melinda's life's work to teach as many people as possible to read.
 She has been teaching for more than half of her life, including two years in South Korea and almost fifteen years in Halifax.
 She received an honors degree from Carleton College in International Relations as well as a certificate in TESL from Saint Mary's University.
 Now she's completing her Research Master of Arts in Education from Mount Saint Vincent University, contributing to the knowledge of best practices in reading instruction.
 Melinda joined the Halifax Learning team in 2006 and quickly became an expert in all facets of literacy education, as an instructor, assessor, and trainer.
 Melinda became a partner with Halifax Learning in 2017.
 Melinda’s daughters, Cordelia and Rosalind, are named after two of Shakespeare's most fearless female characters.